We can help in a dental emergency.

 Whether your child has a chipped tooth or one that is completely knocked out, our GoSmiles Dentistry team is ready to help your child smile again after a dental emergency.
 Learn how you can help your child during any of the following dental emergencies while you reach out to our team or your child’s doctor.

 Toothaches can be painful and should not be ignored.
-The first thing you should do is gently clean the affected tooth, rinsing well with warm water and dislodging any stuck food with dental floss to avoid impaction.
+The first thing you should do is gently clean the affected tooth, rinsing well with warm water and dislodging any stuck food with dental floss.
 With persistent tooth pain, contact our dentists immediately.
-You can apply cold compresses to the areas of swelling, but do not apply heat or aspirin on the gum tissues or affected tooth.
+You can apply cold compresses to the areas of swelling, but do not apply heat or Aspirin on the gum tissues or affected tooth.

 Cut or Bitten Tongue, Lip or Cheek

 For this type of injury, you can apply ice to the area to bring down the swelling.
 You can also apply firm, gentle pressure on any areas of bleeding using a cloth or piece of gauze.
 If the pressure does not control the bleeding, call our office or visit your local hospital emergency room.